strobosco/summaries/ECON/100/DEFINITIONS.md

 </div> <br/>

 - **inefficiency** can arise from a variety of sources
-  - new product being produced
+  - new product being produced -> takes time to optimize
   - government interference

 - **equity:** the fair distribution of economic benefits